SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Using item-giving process.
 Accepted items are identical to Skeleton Girls.

-Ghastly Seekers are befriendable only when they're in the Overworld and can see sky.
+Ghastly Seekers are befriendable only when they're in the Overworld and can see sky (no opaque blocks above).

 ##### Interaction